vdods/lvd/README.md

 ## To-dos

+-   Logging should accept a lambda via `std::function` parameter which actually does the computation to do the printing, so that if the logging level causes a particular logging command to be suppressed, that computation isn't invoked.
+Could potentially also return a no-op `std::ostream` which ignores all input, and ideally the optimizer will figure this out and not bother calling the stuff.
+-   All the `req` functions should accept lambdas via `std::function` for their parameter description and message so that that code isn't run unless the requirement condition fails.
+-   Probably should take out the `const` from `P_ const &` in `not_null.hpp`:

+        // Conversion operator to the underlying pointed-at value.
+Note that this is only a reasonable
+        // thing to do because the type contract of not_null is the same of that of a reference.
+        // NOTE: This may or may not be a thing you want to happen automatically, but for now it'll go in
+        // as an experiment.
+        constexpr operator P_ const & () const { return *get(); }

+-   Probably provide a specialization for `gsl::not_null<T*>` in order to handle pointer-to-const semantics, as well as cast-to-baseclass semantics for the constructor.
+Also construction from references.
 -   Use cmake export targets so dependent projects can include only the sub-portion of `lvd` they use.
     In particular, make one of the export targets be the header-only portion of the lib, so there's no need to link anything.